-The Settings page is where you can manage an account's profile information, billing and authentication methods, and apps connected to the Mapbox account.
+The Settings page is where you can delete an account or manage the account's profile information, billing and authentication methods, and connected apps.
 To access the Settings page, log into the account and navigate to account.mapbox.com/settings.

 Note that for accounts using SAML Single-sign on authentication, only users with the

 Root role assigned in their identity provider can access and update settings.

 All users who login to an account with the account's password assume

 Root user privileges by default, and can access and update the account's settings.
 Alternatively, if the account has enabled SAML Single sign-on authentication, there are two user roles that are available:

 Admin, which are assigned to users in an identity provider (like Okta).
 For accounts with SSO enabled, only users with the